fullmetal-fred/fullmetal-fred/README.md

 - Former Micron and VMware wizard 🏢
 - Certified CTS-D, Zabbix, and Azure 🌐
-- Secretly wishes to pilot a Gundam 🤖
+- Secretly wishes to pilot a Gundam (but I mean who doesn't) 🤖
+- Bachelor's degree in ~~Computer Science~~ ~~Electrical Engineering~~ Theatre.

 ### 📚 Favorite Quotes

-> "Any sufficiently advanced technology is indistinguishable from magic." - Arthur C. Clarke
 > “Cause change and lead; accept change and survive; resist change and die.” — Ray Noorda

+> "You cannot change fate.
+However, you can rise to meet it, if you so choose." — Hii-sama, Princess Mononoke

+> "Your life is yours alone, rise up and live it.” ― Richard Rahl, Faith of the Fallen

 ---